vivek07kumar/Simple-Password-verification-Program/README.md

-■ Below is the work flow of the program.
+■ Below is how the program behaves.

 1》 The program asks user to input a password.